yangshun/tech-interview-handbook/contents/during-coding-interview.md

 Firstly, look through your code from start to finish as if it is the first time you are seeing it, as if it was written by someone else and you are trying to spot bugs in it.
 That's exactly what your interviewer will be doing.
 Look through and fix any minor issues you may find.

-Next, come up with small test cases and step through the code (not your algorithm!) with those sample input.
+Next, take the initiative to come up with small test cases and step through the code (not your algorithm!) with those sample input.
 What interviewers usually do after you have finished coding would be to get you to write tests.
-It is a huge plus if you write tests for your code even before they prompt you to do so.
+It is a huge plus if you write tests for your code even **before** they prompt you to do so.
 You should be emulating a debugger when stepping through and jot down or say out the values of the important variables as you step through the lines of code.

 If there are huge duplicated chunks of code in your solution, it would be a good chance to refactor it and demonstrate to the interviewer that you are one who values code quality.
 Also look out for places where you can do [short-circuit evaluation](https://en.wikipedia.org/wiki/Short-circuit_evaluation).

 Lastly, give the time/space complexity of your code and explain why it is such.
 You can even annotate certain chunks of your code with the various time/space complexities to demonstrate your understanding of your code and the APIs of your chosen programming language.
 Explain any trade-offs in your current approach vs alternative approaches, possibly in terms of time/space.

 If your interviewer is happy with the solution, the interview usually ends here.
 It is also not uncommon that the interviewer asks you extension questions, such as how you would handle the problem if the whole input is too large to fit into memory, or if the input arrives as a stream.
 This is a common follow-up question at Google where they care a lot about scale.
 The answer is usually a divide-and-conquer approach — perform distributed processing of the data and only read certain chunks of the input from disk into memory, write the output back to disk, and combine them later on.
+Being able to solve these extension questions will indicate that you are a strong candidate which will likely lead to a better offer.